 That was a bummer part because SSG was better in all three areas compare to Mr. Ramen: noodle, soup, and toppings.
 If it was just a tad better, I would have recommended this place.
 Now I'm just too scared to try their pork based ramen soup because you know how I valued Daikokuya's broth.
 So this was going to be a downer.

 Urban legend has it in that these place served veggie broth (without any meat additives on their soup).
 One of my friend, the Vegetarian Diva visited the place and found no such thing exist here.
 So whoever had put these place up as a vegetarian friendly place, should take that claim off the vegetarian friendly list.

-The quality of the food and service was good, but not to a point where I can really give them a higher grade as several locations obviously served better ramen than the place that calls itself "Mr. Ramen".
+The quality of the food and service was good, but not to a point where I can really give them a higher grade as several other ramen joints obviously served better ramen than the place that calls itself "Mr. Ramen".
 If they owned the ramen competition like they owned the name, I would gladly ranked them higher, but alas it is in middle of the pack in my eyes and taste buds.